mako-framework/docs/03_command_line/02_commands.md

 You'll have to register your command with the reactor command line tool before you can use it and you can choose between automatic or manual registration.

+> You can use a combination of automatic and manual registration be we recommend choosing one method.

 <a id="basics:registering-commands:automatic-registration"></a>

 ##### Automatic registration

 <a id="basics:registering-commands:manual-registration"></a>

-If you add the `$command` property as shown in the example above then you can let Mako register the commands for you at runtime.
+If you add the `$command` property to your command class as shown in the example above then you can let Mako register the commands for you at runtime.
 Mako will look for commands in the `app/console/commands` directory tree but you can override this by setting the `commands_directory` config key of the `app/config/application.php` configuration file to your desired value.

-> You can use a combination of automatic and manual registration be we recommend choosing one method.

 ```
 'commands_directory' => MAKO_APPLICATION_PATH . '/console/commands',